MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-XIII-Tennessee-Valley-Authority/part-1301-Procedures/subpart-E-Protection-National-Security-Classified-Information/section-1301.67.md

 (2) The information requested is not the subject of pending litigation.

-(c) Requests shall be in writing, and shall be sent to: Director, Enterprise Information Security & Policy, Tennessee Valley Authority, 1101 Market St., Chattanooga, TN 37402.
+(c) Requests shall be in writing, and shall be sent to: Director, TVA Police & Emergency Management, Tennessee Valley Authority, 400 West Summit Hill Drive, Knoxville, TN 37902.

+[76 FR 39261, July 6, 2011, as amended at 83 FR 48373, Sept.
+25, 2018]